rajarshi008/Scarlet/paper.md

 # Summary

-In the past decade, incorporating data-driven AI techniques in system design has become mainstream, almost in all branches of science and technology.
+In the past decade, incorporating data-driven AI techniques in system design has become mainstream in almost all branches of science and technology.
 Typically, systems powered by AI tend to be rather complex, far beyond human understanding.
 Naturally, one cannot always develop trust in such complex, so-called black-box systems, restricting their widespread use in safety-critical domains.